 Applicants are required to take the CASPer test in the fall of the application year.
 CASPer registration is now open, however the October test dates can only be reserved after an application has been submitted through OMSAS and an OMSAS ID is added to the CASPer profile.

-Applications will not be accepted from applicants who are not Canadian citizens or Canadian permanent residents (proof of permanent resident status must accompany the application at the time it is submitted).
+Applications will not be accepted from applicants who are not Canadian citizens or Canadian permanent residents (landed immigrant).
+Proof of permanent resident status must accompany the application at the time it is submitted.
 However, there is one exception to the rule: eligible children of alumni of the University of Ottawa who have completed studies at the Faculty of Medicine.

 Credentialing of Non-Canadian Grades

 Candidates with a permanent residence in Canada who do not meet our eligibility requirements relative to completion of Canadian studies and require inclusion of their international studies must have their foreign transcript assessed by World Education Services (WES).
 The application will only be considered if the WES assessment is provided.

 However, the Admissions Committee reserves the right to apply its own conversion.
 This evaluation must include a program equivalency conversion, an overall grade point average conversion, as well as a course by course grade conversion.
 To obtain this assessment and grade conversion, please consult the World Education Website or call the World Education Services at the following numbers: (416) 972-0070 or 1-866-343-0070.
 To submit this evaluation with your application, you are required to follow the instructions provided within the Web site of the OMSAS on-line application.

 Undergraduate Degree or Certificate of One-Year Duration

 Since we require at least three years of undergraduate full-time studies in any program leading to the obtention of a bachelor degree in a recognized university within our eligibility requirements, we will only convert the most recent three years of studies pertinent to the bachelor program of studies of the candidates and not convert any undergraduate degree and/or certificate of one-year duration.
 The Faculty of Medicine at the University of Ottawa also does not convert studies leading to a Diploma, Certificate or MD Degrees.

 Co-operative Education Programs (Co-op)